 What is responsible travel?

-A new form of sustainable tourism has emerged over several years.
-It focuses on enhancing the local economy, ethical development, solidarity, and fair trade.
-Sharing, beautiful encounters, and respect for the environment are the keywords of this mindset.
+A new form of sustainable tourism has emerged in recent years.
+It focuses on promoting the local economy, ethical development, solidarity, and fair trade.
+Sharing, beautiful encounters, and respect for the environment are the key words of this mindset.

 Here is everything you need to know about responsible travel.

-There are numerous actions to travel responsibly.
-The responsible awakening of tourism has been active for a few years now but is starting to become widespread.
+There are many actions to travel responsibly.
+The responsible awakening of tourism has been underway for several years already, but it is starting to become more widespread.

 In 1999, the UNWTO drafted the Global Code of Ethics for Tourism.
-It aims to guide both sector development actors and tourists themselves toward tourism that minimizes impacts on the environment, cultural heritage, and inhabitants.
+It aims to guide both the actors in the sector's development and tourists themselves towards tourism that minimizes impacts on the environment, cultural heritage, and local people.

 This ethical charter is based on the following principles:

-• Tourists must contribute to mutual understanding and respect among people and societies.
+• The tourist must contribute to mutual understanding and respect between people and societies

-• Tourism should be a vector for individual and collective fulfillment.
+• Tourism must be a vector of individual and collective fulfillment

-• Tourism is a vector for sustainable development.
+• Tourism is a vector of sustainable development

-• It uses the world's cultural heritage of humanity and contributes to its enrichment.
+• It uses the world's cultural heritage and contributes to its enrichment

-Traveling responsibly and sustainably requires embodying the same values one wishes to experience during the journey.
-Respect, environmental preservation, the desire to share and meet local populations are the pillars of alternative tourism.
-The challenge is significant: traveling while respecting the economic development of the visited country and preserving cultural and natural resources.
-(10 tips for eco-friendly travel)
+Traveling in a responsible and sustainable way requires carrying the same values you wish to experience during the trip.
+Respect, preservation of the environment, the desire to share and meet local people are the pillars of alternative tourism.
+The challenge is significant: it is about traveling while respecting the economic development of the country visited and preserving cultural and natural resources.
+(10 tips for eco-responsible travel)

-woman from behind looking at a lake view in the mountains
+woman from behind looking at the view of a lake in the mountains

-Here are some points that will give you an idea of what responsible travel commitment involves:
+Here are some points that will give you an idea of what responsible commitment in travel involves:

 • Choose serious and committed professionals